 The filter is also powerful enough to clear out dirt and debris without making much noise.
 As a bonus, you get an e-book with your purchase.

-- Has two Tetra Whisper 2-10i filters
+- Comes with two filters

 Once, again I am talking about Tetra as they are truly the premium option among turtle tank manufacturers.